thussenthan/multiomic-ml-grn/docs/pipeline_overview.md

   - RNA counts are converted to log1p CPM (`rna_expression_layer="log1p_cpm"`) unless a precomputed layer already exists and are then standardized with `scanpy.pp.scale` using the same sparse-aware settings.
 - **Optional scalers:** Standard or MinMax scaling can be applied to features and/or targets depending on `TrainingConfig`.

-## 4. Pseudobulk Aggregation
+## 4. k-NN Smoothing

-To stabilize expression estimates we create pseudobulk observations per split:
+To reduce sparsity while maintaining dataset size, each cell is smoothed by averaging with its k nearest neighbors:

 1. Compute a PCA embedding (default 10 components) within each split.
-2. For every cell, select same-sample neighbours via `NearestNeighbors` and form groups of up to 20 cells.
+2. For every cell, find its k nearest neighbors (k = `smoothing_k - 1`, default 19) using `NearestNeighbors` on the PCA embedding.
-3. Average features/targets inside each group; group labels and synthetic cell IDs (e.g., `train_bulk_00001`) are stored to maintain group-aware splits.
+3. Average the cell's features/targets with its neighbors' data to create a smoothed version.
+The same number of cells is returned (no reduction in dataset size).

 ## 5. Model Suite